Jewish cemetery, Chennai: History

 1687 Jacques (Jaime) de Paiva (Pavia) was buried in the cemetery upon his death in 1687.

 1934 The Second Jewish Cemetery was partly demolished by the local government and the tombstones were moved to the Central Park of Madras along with the gate of the cemetery on which Beit ha-Haim (the usual designation for a Jewish cemetery, literally "House of Life") were written in Hebrew.

-5 June 1968 Local government fully demolished The Second Jewish Cemetery and took over the land for building a government school, hence Rabbi Levi Salomon (the last rabbi of Madras synagogue) died of a heart attack.
+5 June 1968 Local government fully demolished The Second Jewish Cemetery and took over the land for building a government school.
 The remaining tombstones were moved opposite to Kasimedu cemetery.

-29 December 1983 The tombstones from Central Park of Madras and opposite to Kasimedu cemetery were moved to Lloyds Road, when the Chennai Harbour expansion project was approved.
-In this whole process 17 tombstones went missing, including that of Jacques (Jaime) de Paiva (Pavia).
+29 December 1983 The tombstones from Central Park of Madras and opposite to Kasimedu cemetery were moved to Lloyds Road when the Chennai Harbour expansion project was approved.
+17 tombstones went missing in the process, including that of Jacques (Jaime) de Paiva (Pavia).

 The cemetery is under the care of the Isaac and Rosa Charitable Trust, Henriques De Castro family.

 2012 Two walls of the cemetery came down during the Cyclone Nilam.
 The cost for repair was projected to be $2070.

 2016 The cemetery had been renovated by Isaac and Rosa Charitable Trust, Henriques De Castro family, and the walls were re-erected.
 The walls were painted blue and raised to avoid trespassers and dog menace.